-In particular, please be sure to read the e-mail you received that describes your position (Justice or Advocate).
+In particular, please be sure to read the email you received that describes your position (Justice or Advocate).
 Both the Advocates and the Justices have specialized roles to play.
-Also, please be sure to read both Chapter Nine of the Issues at AMUN handbook and Chapter Four of the AMUN Rules and Procedures handbook.
-These provide the background for the cases under consideration this year and also provide detailed information on how you can best prepare for your role with the Court.
-They are available on the AMUN website.
+Also, please be sure to read "International Court of Justice" in the AMUN handbook.
+This publication provides detailed information on how you can best prepare for your role with the Court and the background for the cases under consideration this year.

 Feel free to e-mail either myself or the AMUN Executive Office if you have any questions.
 We look forward to seeing you in November!

 Director, AMUN International Court of Justice